Vamsicse/DailyCodingProblemSolutions/README.md

 This problem was asked by Amazon.

 Given a node in a binary tree, return the next bigger element, also known as the inorder successor.
-(NOTE: I'm assuming this is a binary search tree, because otherwise, the problem makes no sense at all)
+(NOTE: I'm assuming this is a binary search tree, because otherwise, the problem makes no sense at all).

 For example, the inorder successor of 22 is 30.